 Roof Replacement & The International Energy Conservation Code (IECC)

 The State of Illinois has adopted the 2018 International Energy Conservation Code (IECC) which mandates that all new commercial / industrial roof systems include new insulation with a minimum “R-Value” of thirty (R-30).
 This applies to any roof replacement project but does not apply to recovery systems – the trigger is removing the existing roof and exposing the roof deck or underlying substrate insulation.
-By law, this is now a permit requirement of every Village in Illinois.
+In addition, By law, this is now a permit requirement of every Village in Illinois.

 Retrofit Re-Roofing Systems(Complete Roof Replacement)